BillyDonahue/mongo/src/mongo/logv2/README.md

 When using `logd` the log will emitted with standard severity and the default component.

-A difference from regular logging, `logd` is allowed to be used in header files by including `logv2/log_debug.h`.

 Unstructured logging is not allowed to be used in code committed to master, there is a lint check to validate this.
 It is however allowed to be used in